"We will continue to progress the 3Q Project into advance development stage in record time."

 Lithium hard rock mines

-Lithium found in hard rock forms in crystals that are embedded in Pegmatites.
+Lithium found in hard rock forms crystals that are embedded in Pegmatites.
 These Pegmatites form when mineral-rich magma intrudes into fissures in continental plates.
 Rock minerals resources are fairly evenly distributed on Earth with deposits located on each continent.
-Most mines are currently operating in Canada, Australia and China.
+Most mines are currently operating in Canada, Australia, and China.